 LAND: Beyer Crossing Ranch has great variety and topography ranging from park-like pecan bottoms along the river, to former cultivated fields and up to rockier soils and ridges in the span of a 200 ft. elevation change.
 Lots of big live oak timber, scattered mesquite, brush cover and very little cedar leaving open lanes and pockets of native grasses/range land.
 Topo drops back down off elevation on the south end and into a wet weather draw.
 Fields Creek crosses property near river while Bois D'Arc creek clips the SE portion.

 WATER: 2,850 feet of San Saba River front to enjoy for camping, swimming, fishing, kayaking, floating or just sittin' in.
 3 windmill wells, only one working as it's equipped with submersible pump and feeds into large storage tank and water trough.
-Depths from nearby well logs show groundwater level at 40 feet near river and over 200 feet down near more elevated south portion.
+Depths from nearby well logs show groundwater level near 40 feet closer to river and over 200 feet down near the more elevated south portion.

-IMPROVEMENTS: Older homestead, windmill and tank house right off county road currently used for hunting cabin or base camp.
-Ranch is barb-wire perimeter and cross fenced (good to newer) into 3 pastures.
-Electric on property near hunting camp and at an oil well near center-east boundary of the ranch.
+IMPROVEMENTS: Older homestead, windmill and tank house right off county road currently used for hunting cabin and base camp.
+Ranch is perimeter, low fenced barbwire with cross fencing into three tracts.
+Electric on property near hunting camp and at a single oil well near center-east boundary of the ranch.
 Decent set of working pens for cattle with a fenced push lane.

-MINERALS/TITLE: New survey has been ordered and it is believed that seller owns all of the mineral title/interest which are negotiable.
+MINERALS/TITLE: New survey is completed and it's believed that seller owns all of the mineral title/interest which are negotiable.